Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Ginzburg–Landau Free Energy

 The tensors $\Gamma_{ab}$, $K_{ajk}$, and $T_{ajk}$ describe different aspects of exchange interactions in magnetic materials.
 The tensor $\Gamma_{ab}$ represents a spin-relaxation term associated with magnetic interactions, and is present in ferromagnets, antiferromagnets and altermagnets.
 The tensors $K_{ajk}$ and $T_{ajk}$, are odd under time-reversal symmetry and symmetric in the last two indices.
 They describe the physics of spin-dependent transport phenomena \cite{TimNLSM}.
 Specifically, $T_{ajk}$ is related to the difference in diffusion constant for electrons with opposite spin along the collinear axis, while $K_{ajk}$ to the Larmor precession in the presence of gradients \cite{TimNLSM}.
-Consequently, $T_{ajk}$ and $K_{ajk}$, only appear in systems with spin-split bands, such as ferromagnets and altermagnets, but vanish in antiferromagnets, where the absence of spin splitting forbids them by symmetry.
+Consequently, $T_{ajk}$ and $K_{ajk}$ only appear in systems with spin-split bands, such as ferromagnets and altermagnets, but vanish in antiferromagnets, where the absence of spin splitting forbids them by symmetry.

-A key distinction between ferromagnets and altermagnets lies in the presence of a net exchange field.
-In ferromagnets, this would give rise to an additional term $i h^{F}_a \hat{\sigma}_a \check{\tau}_3 \check g$ in Eq.~\eqref{ActionAltermagnet}, associated with the finite exchange field $h^F_a$.
-In altermagnets, however, the total exchange field averages to zero, so such a term cannot appear intrinsically; it can only be generated by applying an external magnetic field $B_a$.
-Therefore, while spin phenomena in ferromagnets are primarily governed by $h_a^F$, in altermagnets the dominant spin-related effects originate from the tensors $K_{ajk}$ and $T_{ajk}$.
+A key distinction between ferromagnets and altermagnets is that in ferromagnets there is an intrinsic exchange field $h^{int}_a$ responsible for the ferromagnetic spin splitting, while in altermagnets the intrinsic exchange field is zero.
+It can appear only when applied externally, or as formal source field used to define the spin density from the derivative of the free energy.
+Hence, spin phenomena in ferromagnets are primarily governed by $h_a^{int}$, while in altermagnets the dominant spin-related effects originate from the tensors $K_{ajk}$ and $T_{ajk}$.

 Minimization of the energy Eq.~\eqref{eq:free_energy} with respect to $\check g$ gives the Usadel equation:

 where summation over repeated indices is implied.
 The matrix current $\mathcal{\check{J}}_k$ and torque $\mathcal{\check{T}}$ are position and Matsubara frequency dependent matrices in Nambu-spin space, given by: